mcdemarco/the-new-kitchen-cookbook/pie/nonDairyPumpkin.md

 The original recipe included 1/2 tsp. pepper, which has been reduced to a more reasonable quantity.
 My other recipe uses more cinnamon.

+Replace spices with 1 T. [pumpkin spice](../appetizers/pumpkinSpice.md).

+You can puree your own pound of (cooked) sugar pumpkin or butternut squash.